 The Department of Energy's (DOE) Office of Environmental Management (EM) used the COVID-19 shutdown to perform maintenance and modifications at the two depleted uranium hexafluoride (DUF6) conversion facilities located at the Portsmouth and Paducah sites.
 These facilities convert DUF6 into two primary products: depleted uranium oxide and hydrofluoric acid.
 According to EM, the agency spent about \$47.4 million on modifications that officials say will improve the facilities' efficiency.
 EM has not fully assessed the impact of this shutdown on the conversion mission, but officials said that they were developing new cost and schedule estimates for the facilities that will be finalized in 2022.
-Conversion operations restarted at the Portsmouth facility in July 2022.
+Conversion operations restarted at the Paducah facility in November 2021, and EM officials told us operations restarted at the Portsmouth facility in July 2022.